Weight Loss Surgery for Teens in Perth

 We have set an age range between 16 – 18 for our adolescent program.
 The American guidelines recommend surgery for children as young as ten years in selected circumstances, but there are some practical limitations (eg access to paediatric ICU resources) which have set this lower threshold.

-We will consider patients at age 15, to assess and prepare, but surgery will generally be delayed until their 16th birthday.
+We will consider patients at age 15, to assess and prepare on our Teen time preparation program, but surgery will generally be delayed until their 16th birthday.
+The advantage of this approach is it can at least stabilise weight gain and treat associated illness until they are ready for surgery, when they turn 16.

 There is no evidence to support any benefits of delaying weight loss surgery for teens until after puberty….
 In fact as the morbidly obese child often enters puberty at a younger age this potentially robs them of the additional few years of childhood growth.
 Surgery does not seem to harm the process of puberty